 No-Bake Cookie Recipe For The Instant Pot

 This no-bake cookie recipe is fast and easy to make in the Instant Pot.
 My husband calls it the “healthy cookie.”
-I don’t know about that exactly, but it is on the healthy side of sweets.
-I think saying that just makes him feel better about how many he cookies eats.
+I’m not sure about that exactly, but it is on the healthier side of sweets.
+I think saying that makes him feel better about how many cookies he eats.

 no-bake cookie plate

-This cookie takes less than 15 minutes to prepare and then an hour or two in the frig, depending on the temp of your frig.
+This cookie takes less than 15 minutes to prepare and then an hour or two in the fridge, depending on the temperature of your fridge.
 Mine is very old, about 30 years, so it takes a couple of hours before they are ready to cut.

 Ingredients